frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 **Type Name:** x-action

-An action is one cyber criminal activity performed by a suspect.
+An action is one cyber criminal activity performed under a user account.

 ## Action Specific Properties